cacodcar/cacodcar.github.io/_posts/2020-8-25-Constrained_Regression.md

 \end{align*}
 $$

-It can be solved by solving the original system or some manipulations can be made that rapidly accelerate this process.
+The optimization problem can be solved by solving the original system or some manipulations can be made that rapidly accelerate this process.

 Here is the source code for the naive version in Python 3.7 and NumPy.